joannbriggs2/joannbriggs2.github.io/readME.md

 ### API call using location key code and returning a weather icon and phrase, date and min/max temperatures

-### Logic to determine if horse blanketing is recommending or not based on the min/max temperation and a weather icon.
+### Logic to determine if horse blanketing is recommending or not based on the min/max temperature and a weather icon.
 Emoji displayed relative to weather icon.
 Displays a product gallery relative to the icon at set interval

 ## References